 Joseph is a graduate of the University of California, Berkeley, and he earned a joint J.D./M.B.A. from the Emory School of Law.
 During law school, Joseph edited both the Emory International Law Review and Emory Corporate Governance and Accountability Review, and served as a judicial intern to the Honorable Kathleen Cardone in the Western District of Texas.

-Los Angeles Department of Sanitation - Clean Water Campus Project.
-A key member of the legal team advising the department in the negotiation and documentation of this P3 project under which a not for profit entity will design, build, operate and maintain the Clean Water Campus Project over a thirty year term.
-The new campus, which will accommodate LASAN staff, laboratory, research and other facilities will be built on City-owned property.
-A parking lot for LASAN staff will be built on adjacent property and further developed with retail space and additional parking to complete the Project.
+Los Angeles Department of Sanitation – Clean Water Campus Project.
+A key member of the legal team advising the department in the negotiation and documentation of this P3 project for design, construction, operation and maintenances of the Clean Water Campus Project over a 30-year term.
+The transaction is planned to be developed by a non-profit entity.
+The new campus will accommodate LASAN staff, laboratory, research and other facilities.

 Los Angeles Department of Public Works – Central Los Angeles Consolidated Recycling Transfer Station (CLARTS).
 Key member of the legal team serving as outside legal advisor to the Los Angeles City Attorney’s Office, assisting with the procurement of a Design-Build-[Finance]-Operate-Maintain contract by the City’s Bureau of Sanitation, to develop an organics processing facility (OPF) for the Central Los Angeles Recycling and Transfer Station (CLARTS).
 The OPF at CLARTS is critical to the City's Sustainable City Plan (pLAn) which calls for the creation of an anaerobic digester and/or food waste pre-processing facility to better manage organic waste by 2025.
 The OPF would help divert organic waste from landfills and allow Los Angeles to become the first big city in the United States to achieve zero waste.
 Nossaman is advising the City Attorney on all aspects of the procurement including procurement strategy and structuring, drafting the DB[F]OM contract and associated procurement documents, risk analysis and advising on state and local requirements.